rajrulz/TODOList/README.md

 # TODOList

-TodoList app is used to create,Modify and delete tasks at particular date and time.
+TodoList app is used to create,modify and delete tasks at particular date and time.
 It schedules reminders in form of notifications on successful task creation.

 ## Create a new task
 A new task can be created by clicking on the + icon on the top of home screen.
 A genter reminder also comes in form of notification for accomplishing the task.